Basic Concepts About IP Address and Why Do You Need to Know Your IP Address Fundamentally?

 The easiest way is simply Google search “My IP”, your IP address will appear instantly.

-What is blocked IP address and its causes?
+What is a Blocked IP address and Its Causes

 Yes, there is a possibility that your IP address is blocked due to the following reasons:

 Detection of Malware

 One of the most common causes for a blocked IP address is the detection of malware on a device in your network.
 What you could do is to prevent it with the following steps:

 - Update your antivirus software.

 - Update your operating system.

 - Scan on all of your computers and devices that connect to the internet regularly.

 Failed Login Attempts

-Yes, multiple failed login attempts [within a short period] cost you more than a blocked account on certain website.
-The failed attempts might cause your IP address to become blocked.
+Yes, multiple failed login attempts [within a short period] cost you more than a blocked account on a certain website.
+Moreover, the failed attempts might cause your IP address to become blocked.

 Another cause for a blocked IP address is the detection of suspicious activity that might indicate a security breach.

 What to Do if Your IP address is Blocked?

 If your IP address is blocked and you want to investigate, you will need to visit the blocked website and troubleshoot what happened to your IP address.
 Most blacklist databases will list out some general reasons but not specific email addresses tied to blocked IP addresses.
 If your IP address is blocked, you may perform the following to unblock it: